Student Health & Wellness Fee

 - Individual consultations with a certified wellness coach

-- Initial assessments with a mental health clinician
+- Consultations and short-term counseling with a mental health clinician

 - Various group therapy sessions and workshops